zopefoundation/z3c.table/src/z3c/table/README.txt

   ...
 (None, None, myTableClass), provides=interfaces.IColumn,
   ...      name='titleColumn')

-And add a registration for a column header - we'll use here the proveded generic sorting header implementation.
+And add a registration for a column header - we'll use here the provided generic sorting header implementation.

   >>> from z3c.table.header import SortingColumnHeader